SD-sms/ufs/doc/UsersGuide/BuildingRunningTesting/FIRE.rst

 Load the |wflow_env| Environment
 --------------------------------------------

-Load the python environment for the workflow:
+Load the appropriate modules for the workflow:

 .. code-block:: console